abhijato/Thebotplayingshogi/README.md

+# **Not Maintained Anymore.
+Do checkout https://github.com/TheYoBots/Lishogi-Bot or https://github.com/The-bot-makers/Lishogi-Bot which maintained.**

 # The Bot Playing Shogi

 The code template to make a Lishogi Bot and deploy it to heroku server easily.